 Sonicare vs. Oral-b: Which brand is more effective? | Which brand’s toothbrushes are better at removing dental plaque and improving gum health?

-Which electric toothbrush brand has the more effective design, Oral-b or Sonicare?
+Overview: Which electric toothbrush brand is more effective, Oral-b or Sonicare?

 We’ve been reporting about electric toothbrushes on our website’s pages for over 15 years.
-And during that timeframe, we’ve read through scores of published research studies that have evaluated the brushing effectiveness of both Sonicare and Oral-b powered toothbrushes.
+And during that timeframe, we’ve read through scores of published research studies that have evaluated the brushing effectiveness of both Sonicare’s and Oral-b’s powered toothbrushes.
+(The two market leaders in this field.)

 Spoiler alert #1: We tend to feel that Oral-b brushes probably have the more effective design.

-That’s right, the phrase “probably have” is about all the more committal we feel we can get on this subject.
+That’s right, the phrase “probably have” is about all the more committal we feel we can be about this subject.

-As we explain on this page, it’s our opinion that the studies that have been published on this subject are generally unimpressive.
+For the reasons we explain below, it’s our opinion that the studies that have been published on this subject are generally unimpressive.
 And collectively, they fail to provide substantial evidence that one brand is significantly more effective than the other in improving or maintaining oral health.

-Spoiler alert #2: We’d never buy a new brush without considering current models from both brands.
+Spoiler alert #2: We’d never buy a new brush without first considering each brand’s current models.

-Now, this sentence is one we can definitely feel strongly about.
-That’s because we think a lot of other factors need to be considered when selecting a powered brush other than just effectiveness.
-And with proper model selection, we’re certain that you can be effective using either brand, Sonicare or Oral-b.
+Now, this is a sentence we can feel strongly about.
+That’s because we think that there are a number of factors that need to be considered when selecting a powered toothbrush.
+And with proper model selection, we’re convinced that you can be similarly effective using either brand, Sonicare or Oral-b.

-FYI: What do you need to know when picking out an electric toothbrush? – We have a number of pages on our website that discuss issues that we feel are important to consider.
-For example:
+FYI: What else do you need to know when picking out an electric toothbrush? – We have several pages on our website that also discuss issues that we feel are important to understand when picking out the brand of electric toothbrush that seems best for you.
+They include:

 - Do you realize that not all Sonicare and Oral-b models create their company’s optimal brushing action?
 If not, you should read these pages: The best Sonicares. | The best Oral-b electrics.